Claire-Potter/Full-Stack-Project-3/documentation/features/site-administration/testing.md

 I had to make some changes to make sure I could pass the accessibility testing as best as possible.

-Please click here to see the Wave screenshots.
+Please <a href="https://github.com/Claire-Potter/Xperience-DezignWiz/tree/main/documentation/testing/accessibility" target="_blank">click here</a> to see the Wave screenshots.

 **Home page:**